gavinlyonsrepo/ST7735_TFT_RPI/README.md

 This library supports both Hardware SPI and software SPI.
 The parameters set for TFTSetupGPIO define which is used, by default its Hardware. to switch between the two: set SCLK, SDIN and CS to -1 for HW SPI set them to valid GPIO numbers for SW SPI.
+HW SPI is far faster and more reliable than SW SPI If user is having reliability issues with SW SPI in some setups.
+The user can adjust the TFT_HIGHFREQ_DELAY setting in ST7735_TFT.h file, this is a microsecond delay in SW SPI loop.
+It is set to 0 by default, Increasing it will slow down SW SPI further.

 **USER OPTION 2 Screen size  + Offsets**